Professional Placement Equity Grant

 - a commencing or continuing student, continuing students must have a Grade Point Average (GPA) of 3.0 or higher;

-- an Australian citizen, a New Zealand citizen, a permanent Australian resident or a student with an Australian permanent visa;
+- an Australian citizen, a New Zealand citizen, a permanent Australian resident or a student with an Australian permanent or humanitarian visa;

 - able to demonstrate financial hardship.

-- undertaking a subject for which Professional Placement attendance is compulsory and the placement must be a minimum of 28 hours per week i.e. a minimum of 4 days of compulsory placement and 1 day of internal classes as per your course structure.
+- undertaking a subject for which Professional Placement attendance is compulsory and the placement must be a minimum of 28 hours i.e. a minimum of 4 days of compulsory placement

 If you are receiving any other scholarships or grants for the purpose of placement, you may not be eligible to receive this grant.

-- The Charles Sturt University Professional Placement Equity Grant (PPEG) will provide financial assistance to assist students who are attending compulsory placements as part of their undergraduate degree.
-The grant will be offered in each session, placements must be confirmed by Charles Sturt University.
+- The Professional Placement Equity Grant (PPEG) will provide financial assistance to students who are attending compulsory placements as part of their degree at Charles Sturt University.
+The grant will be offered most of the year and placements must be confirmed by Charles Sturt University.

 - The grant is payable in cash (EFT) to the personal bank account that you have registered with Charles Sturt University.
 Payment will be processed within 7 days of offer acceptance and can be made in advance or retrospectively for the previous session only.
 If you apply for your placement in advance your application will be processed in the offer round prior to your placement.